FlowFX/flowfx.de/content/_index.md

 ### Music

-I play the trombone in the Reggae and Ska band [_The Uplifters & Block Ice Horn Section_](https://theuplifters.de/konzerte) from Freiburg, and the 2-tone and Rocksteady band [_The Offbeat Service_](https://www.instagram.com/theoffbeatservice/) from Worms.
+I play the trombone in the Ska and Reggae band [_The Uplifters & Block Ice Horn Section_](https://theuplifters.de/konzerte) from Freiburg, and in the 2-tone and Rocksteady band [_The Offbeat Service_](https://www.instagram.com/theoffbeatservice/) from Worms.

 ### Training